DartsArmaMods/DartsUtilitiesForMissionBuilding/docs/README.md

    - This should be all lowercase.
 4. Find and replace all instances of `DUMB` with the mod's acronym.
    - This should be all uppercase.
-5. After the initial Steam upload, find and replace all instances of `MOD_ID` with the mod's Steam Workshop id.
+5. After the initial Steam upload, find and replace all instances of `3573024028` with the mod's Steam Workshop id.

 For third parties, make sure to also replace `DartsArmaMods` with your Github username / organization name, and to replace `DartRuffian` with your username.